-Implementation of strategic plan
+Implementation of strategic plan (continued)

-The members of the Corporation approve on an annual basis the College's strategic Development Plan and Financial Plan, the latter including a detailed budget for the forthcoming year.
+The members of the Corporation approve on an annual basis the College's Strategic Plan, Public Value Statement and Financial Plan, the latter including a detailed budget for the forthcoming year.
 The Corporation regularly monitors and assesses the performance of the College against these plans.

-The College's Development Plan for 2017 - 2020 outlines the College's priorities as:
+The College's Strategic plan for 2018/19 outlines the College's priorities as:

-- 1. Maintain responsiveness and learner choice - 2.
-Continuously improve quality and standards - 3.
-Support the growth of the regional economy - 4.
-Improve our effectiveness and efficiency
+- Maintain responsiveness and learner choice - 2 Sustain high quality and standards - 3.
+Support the continued growth of the regional economy - 4.
+Strive to improve our effectiveness and efficiency

-Progress against these objectives is monitored through the assessment of Key Performance Indicators which are agreed annually by the Corporation and reported termly by management to governors.
+Progress against these objectives is monitored through the assessments of Key Performance Indicators which are agreed annually by the Corporation and reported termly by management to governors.

-Financial Objectives
+Financial objectives